 Rice flakes is a traditional breakfast cereal consumed in almost every part of India.
 Earlier my grandmother used to make upma using freshly beaten rice flakes, but we, as children, liked to snack on aval (rice flakes) along with milk & sugar in the same way cornflakes, an American counterpart, is typically devoured.
 Rice flakes is generally used as the substitute for rice or other grains for making snacks, sweets, desserts, and many other dishes.
-However I prefer to make delicious potato poha often for breakfast as it is a light but a hearty meal, and poha is a popular Maharashtrian dish prepared with plenty of onion (kande pohe), or with boiled potato (batata pohe), or garnished with grated coconut (dadpe pohe).
+However I prefer to make delicious red poha often for breakfast as it is a light but a hearty meal, and poha is a popular Maharashtrian dish prepared with plenty of onion (kande pohe), or with boiled potato (batata pohe), or garnished with grated coconut (dadpe pohe).

-Hummus, an ancient Arabic appetizer, is now available in every supermarket around the globe as it took the western world by storm a few decades ago and is also available in stores across India.
-Traditional hummus is nothing but the creamy blend of chickpeas paste & sesame paste.
+Hummus, an ancient Arabic appetizer, took the western world by storm a few decades ago and is also available in stores across India.
+Traditional hummus is nothing but the creamy blend of chickpeas & sesame seeds.
 Now there are different flavors of hummus available in the market to satisfy the ever growing demands of consumers across the world.
-Sabra is the most popular American brand for dips/ spreads namely Mediterranean hummus & Mexican guacamole.
-Wingreens is one of the few Indian brands selling hummus and they all like to sell the “original” hummus only.
+Nevertheless, it is hard to find the hummus with local flavors, and I have tried spicy hummus with the burst of flavors that suit our palates.

 If I feel exuberant and joyful I would like to please my palate with a delectable meal, and on the other hand when I feel anxious and stressed I would like to cook an elaborate meal as it succors to shift my focus of attention in a positive manner.
 In either case, my family gets benefited by enjoying a palatable meal meticulously prepared by me. 🙂 Here I have prepared cauliflower peas masala, rajma curry, mushroom pulao, chapathi, and gulab jamun for dinner.

 Born into a family of vegetarians I am totally clueless about the flavors of meat of any kind and hence I used to wonder what makes people to have cravings for meat.
 So I have been looking for vegetable substitutes for meat, and then started trying out the most popular meat-based recipes like biryani, kebab, kurma, etc. using those vegetable substitutes.
 Earlier I used fleshy soy meat for making biryani.
 Lately, I came to know that raw jackfruit is a better substitute than textured soya for its fibrous meat-like texture and mildly sweet flavour, and I have tried jackfruit biryani.

 Pazhaya sadam (fermented rice) is a classic version of overnight oats popular in the west.
 It has been the staple food for working class here in India, but this humble meal is in vogue even among elites in the recent times.
 This is mainly because people prefer to take simple nourishing meal over a lavish meal followed by a number of pills of different shapes & colors.

-Thuvaram paruppu sadham (rice with split pigeon peas) is a traditional flavorful one-pot meal popular in Tirunelveli.
-I usually prepare our favorite thuvaram paruppu sadam for lunch on a lazy weekend as it does not require much of a planning.
-Besides I can serve this rice simply as a meal along with appalam or papadam (sun-dried lentil discs) and vengaya vadagam (sun-dried lentil and shallot balls).
-It is so delightful when we pour coconut oil lavishly over the rice and relish with crunchy appalam & flavorful vadagam.
+Thuvaram paruppu sadam (rice with split pigeon peas) is a traditional flavorful one-pot meal popular in Tirunelveli.
+I like to prepare our favorite thuvaram paruppu sadam for lunch on a lazy weekend as it does not require much of a planning.
+It is so delightful when we pour coconut oil lavishly over the rice and relish with crunchy appalam & vadagam.